Mohit-Pandey113/Project_1-Snake-Water-and-Gun-Game/README.md

 You will be provided with the necessary instructions you need to know.

-Enter your choice: Snake, Water, or Gun.
+Enter your choice: s for Snake, w for Water, or g for Gun.

 The computer will make its move randomly.